glycerine/tmframe/README.md

 ### implementation

-There is a basic Go implementation in this repo.
+There is a full Go implementation in this repo.
 [Docs here](https://godoc.org/github.com/glycerine/tmframe).

 ### notes